Last Updated on November 12, 2021

-Whether the cheesecake is fresh or frozen doesn’t make a difference to how safe it is for pregnant women to consume.
+Whether the cheesecake is fresh or frozen doesn’t make a difference to how safe it is for pregnant mothers to consume.
 The key is the ingredients.

-As a rule of thumb, however, most frozen cheesecakes have been pre-baked and so are fine to eat in pregnancy.
+As a rule of thumb, however, most frozen cheesecakes have been pre-baked and so are fine to eat during the pregnancy period.

 Can Pregnant Women Eat Any Flavor of Cheesecake?